-How To Survive Allergy Season
+9 Ways to Survive Allergy Season

 - Check out your local farmers market, farm stand, or anywhere you might find local honey and bee products.
-Local bee products will contain pollen of the plants that may be causing issues.
+Local bee products will contain pollen from the plants that may be causing issues.
 Using these products can slowly wear down your allergy!

-- A teaspoon of local bee pollen daily will work similarly to allergy shots, provided you are allergic to the plants in your area.
+- A daily teaspoon of local bee pollen will work similarly to allergy shots, provided you are allergic to the plants in your area.
 Some people can’t take it on an empty stomach, so it’s best to include it with meals.

 - Use a neti pot daily.
 Nasal irrigation cleans allergens out of the sinuses.
 You can buy a neti pot online.
-They also sell salt solutions or you can Google a recipe.
+They also sell salt solutions, or you can Google a recipe.
 It usually contains salt and baking soda.

 - Try herbs.
 There are several western herbs and supplements.
-However, it’s best to consult an expert before trying these out, as not all supplements are made equal.
+However, it’s best to consult an expert before trying these out, as not all supplements are equal.

 - Acupressure can help as well!
 Read more about how Acupressure specifically can help with allergy relief and treatment.